-AMC2 NCC.OP.110 Aerodrome operating minima - general
+AMC2 SPO.OP.110 Aerodrome operating minima - aeroplanes and helicopters

-(a) The aerodrome operating minima should not be lower than the values given in NCC.OP.111 or AMC3 NCC.OP.110(c).

-- (b) Whenever practical approaches should be flown as stabilised approaches (SAps).
+- (a) The aerodrome operating minima should not be lower than those specified in AMC5 SPO.OP.110 or AMC4 SPO.OP.110(c). - (b) Whenever practical, approaches should be flown as stabilised approaches (SAps).
 Different procedures may be used for a particular approach to a particular runway. - (c) Whenever practical, non-precision approaches should be flown using the continuous descent final approach (CDFA) technique.
-Different procedures may be used for a particular approach to a particular runway. - (d) For approaches not flown using the CDFA technique: when calculating the minima in accordance with NCC.OP.111, the applicable minimum runway visual range (RVR) should be increased by 200 m for Category A and B aeroplanes and by 400 m for Category C and D aeroplanes, provided the resulting RVR/converted meteorological visibility (CMV) value does not exceed 5 000 m.
+Different procedures may be used for a particular approach to a particular runway. - (d) For approaches not flown using the CDFA technique: when calculating the minima in accordance with AMC5 SPO.OP.110, the applicable minimum runway visual range (RVR) should be increased by 200 m for Category A and B aeroplanes and by 400 m for Category C and D aeroplanes, provided that the resulting RVR/converted meteorological visibility (CMV) value does not exceed 5 000 m.
 SAp or CDFA should be used as soon as facilities are improved to allow these techniques.